When a 15-year Mortgage is the Right Way to Go

 • Those who can afford a higher monthly payment

-• Those with a current interest rate at or above that of a 15-year rate (think 4% and up).
+• Those with a current interest rate at or above that of a 15-year rate

 • Those who want to pay off their home before retirement or earlier in retirement

-When you are looking at your overall debt-to-income ratio, aim for a percentage under 35%.
+When you’re looking at your overall debt-to-income ratio, aim for a percentage under 35%.
 If your annual household income is $100,000, you want to keep your total annual debt under $35,000.
-If you currently have a 30-year mortgage and you’re near – or over – 35%, now may not be the time to switch to a 15-year mortgage.
+If you currently have a 30-year mortgage and you’re near — or over — 35%, now may not be the time to switch to a 15-year mortgage.
 However, if your debt is below 35%, switching to a 15-year mortgage will allow you to pay off your mortgage faster by making higher principal payments.
 Your payment amount goes up, but since it’s being applied to more principal than a 30-year mortgage, you’ll pay less interest over time.

-What is your income outlook?
 Do you anticipate that your annual earnings will continue to increase?
 Are you in your prime earning years?
 If so, it’s likely that shifting additional funds toward your mortgage will not detract from your standard of living.
 As your income continues to increase, you’ll feel more comfortable with the amount of discretionary income left over after your mortgage payment.

 If you purchased your home seven or more years ago, you’ve already made a significant dent in your original mortgage.
 You can use that equity (the difference between the amount your home is worth vs. what you owe on your mortgage) to reduce the starting balance on a 15-year note.

-Our Experts are Here to Help
+Our experts are here to help

 • Personal